-Microsoft CFO says that his company is prepared to react to demand for products of all sizesAlex Wagner - Senior News Editor
+Microsoft CFO says that his company is prepared to react to demand for products of all sizesAlex Wagner - Editorial Director of News and Content

 Remember that recent Microsoft job listing that suggested that the company is planning to work toward unifying the development platforms of Windows 8 and Windows Phone 8?
 Today that plan got a bit more real, as Microsoft CFO Peter Klein said at the Goldman Sachs Technology & Internet Conference that his company is ready to react to consumer demand for different device form factors.
 According to ZDNet's Mary Jo Foley, Klein's explanation was that Microsoft has "done a lot of the hard work in the developer platform" that's resulted in it being "well set up to respond to demand as we see it" when it comes to different product sizes.
 Reuters also notes that Klein wouldn't say whether or not Microsoft is planning a small tablet similar to the iPad mini and Nexus 7.